httpwg/wg-materials/ietf96/minutes.md

 [issues list](https://github.com/httpwg/http-extensions/issues?q=is%3Aopen+is%3Aissue+label%3Ajfv)

-Julien: summarize what's been discussed on mailing list (see slides in agenda).
+Julian: summarize what's been discussed on mailing list (see slides in agenda).

 JR: Question - do we try to retrofit this to existing headers and if so how to deploy